Yoast/wordpress-seo/composites/OnboardingWizard/README.md

 ### Generic components
 Right now the wizard contains three different elements that can be used.
 A HTML element that renders an HTML element containing some text, a Choice element that for example renders radio buttons or an Input element for text input by the user.
   - `HTML`
-    - __Description__: The `HTML` component takes a piece of HTML and renders it.
+    The `HTML` component takes a piece of HTML and renders it.
 This should be used to render some paragraph of text in the steps.
     - __Properties__:
       - `html`: The html to be rendered.
   - `Choice`
-    - __Description__: The `Choice` component renders a choice interface, like a group of radio buttons or a select button.
+    The `Choice` component renders a choice interface, like a group of radio buttons or a select button.
     - __Properties__:
       - `label`: The label for the input element to be rendered.
       - `choices`: a JSON string with choices where the key represents the `value` and the value is an object with `choice` properties: